Stanley Aviation: History

 1948 - Robert M. Stanley, founder and Navy test pilot founded Stanley Aviation.

 1954 - awarded an ejection seat contract.
 Stanley opened a new 75000 sqft plant in Aurora, Colorado.
 This was expanded to 140000 sqft in the mid-1950s.

 1964 - acquired the Gamah Corp. of Santa Monica, California that designed and manufactured flexible o-ring couplings and related aerospace parts and equipment.

-1965 - GamahTM's products were licensed to Flight Refuelling Ltd. of Wimborne, England for the Concorde, Airbus and Tornado aircraft programs.
+1965 - GamahTM's products were licensed to Flight Refuelling Ltd. of Wimborne, England for the Concorde, Airbus and Panavia Tornado aircraft programs.
 Also, for US companies, Boeing, Douglas Aircraft, NASA (Apollo program, Lunar Module).

 1977 - Mr. Stanley died in a plane crash on July 16, 1977.
 This started the close-out of contracts id, brought to an end an era in the history of the Corporation, and contracts in the aerospace industry.
 On July 21, 1990, he was inducted into the National Aviation Hall of Fame.

 1981- Stanley Aviation was acquired by Flight Refuelling Limited, currently known as Cobham plc.
 A new group of products of aircraft fuel systems and components were developed and sold.

 1986 - Stanley Aviation's name was kept, and the firm acquired two companies: Stang Manufacturing, Inc. and K&V Manufacturing to develop and sell aviation ground support equipment.
 This included engine shipping and handling equipment, aircraft towbars and special aircraft tooling.

 1988 - Stanley Aviation also added sheet metal fabrication capabilities and new coupling devices for the C-17 program under the GamahTM product line.
 This included the Metal Seal coupling contract for the C-17 liquid oxygen (LOX) and OBIGG systems; and self bonding/self locking/flexible couplings products for the C-17 Fuel System.

 1990 - C-17 aircraft development further awarded Stanley a GSE towbar and engine handling/positioning systems contracts.

 1991—An electronic controlled lift trailer for GSE program was completed and delivered in December.

 1995 - Stanley was awarded a large multi-year contract for the Gulfstream V aircraft's ECS tube assemblies.

 1995 - Stanley developed new technologies in aircraft Fluid Delivery Systems (FDS).